Houston quarterback royalty gives 2 HS athletes chance to go to college

 HOUSTON, Texas (KTRK) -- Not long ago, a college education seemed like an impossible dream for two local athletes.

-But four NFL superstars are offering the first Brothers in Arms Scholarships has changed all of that.
+But four NFL superstars offering the first Brothers in Arms Scholarships has changed all of that.

 Their college dreams were made possible when they were surprised during the Houston Sports Awards by The Brothers at Arms Scholarship Fund.
 The fund was created by Houston quarterback royalty: Andre Ware, Deshaun Watson, Warren Moon, and Vince Young.